- What is the progress check at age two?

 - Can parents and carers contribute to the Two Year Check?

 Yes this is very important.
 Parents and carers will be invited into Clowns to meet with their child’s Key Person (this is who will have completed the Two Year Progress Check) and possibly a member of the Management Team.
-Within this meeting parents and carers will be able to contribute their view and comments and will also be asked of any updates in their child’s interests.
+Within this meeting parents and carers will be able to contribute their view and comments and will also be asked for any updates in their child’s interests.

 - What happens next?